kimschles/100DaysOfKubernetesJourney/Journey/002/Readme.md

 The most common HTTP clients we use to communicate with the Kubernetes api are `kubectl` and `kubeadm`.
 You can also setup an HTTP proxy so you can make requests to the Kubernetes API using `cURL`, `wget` or your browser.
 You run the command `kubectl proxy --port=4000` (or whatever port your want) and start exploring!
 You can find more detailed instructions [K8s Docs: HTTP Proxy Access](https://kubernetes.io/docs/tasks/extend-kubernetes/http-proxy-access-api/)

-## An Unfinished Thought
+## An Couple of Unfinished Thoughts
-The kube-apiserver is the only kubernetes component that can communicate with etcd.
+- The kube-apiserver is the only kubernetes component that can communicate with etcd.
 All of the data the Kubernetes API shows and updates comes from etcd.
+- Authz and authn happen for every request

 ## Conclusion
 Kubernetes can be an intimidating system to start learning, especially if you're a web app developer who is new to the devops side of the tech industry.
-Exploring the Kubernetes API through the different endpoints might be a good place to start exploring.
+Exploring the Kubernetes API through the different endpoints might be a good place to start.
 Good luck!

 ### Recommended Resources
 - [Detailed overview on Kubernetes API Server](https://www.golinuxcloud.com/kube-apiserver/)